Qwertywho/ml_workshop/README.md

 Now let's go back to the **Instance_A** to start the stress testing over our launched application.

-It's recommended to run the stress testing in the new window of the tmux session.
+It's recommended to run the stress testing in the new window of the tmux session `ctrl+b c`.

-* in the new window, we should activate the same conda environment.
+* in the new window, we should activate the same conda environment `conda activate workshop-env`
 * dependencies required for stress testing have been installed in the last step, the package we need for the stress testing is `locust`, you can verify the installation by `pip freeze | grep locust`
 * in the same instance, the application is still running under the port `8000`, therefore we are going to stress testing against the endpoint `/predict` through this port
 * `locust -f workshop/stress_testing/locustfile.py --host http://0.0.0.0:8000`